bardiabarabadi/uvicMUSE/docs/README.md

 Follow steps shown below to stream the MUSE sensory data.
 Remember to correctly specify the **Required Entries** variables before moving on to the next step.

-1. Refresh to get a list of available MUSEs
+1. Search to get a list of available MUSEs
 2. Connect to one of the MUSEs. **Required Entries** = Checkboxes (UDP, LSL, EEG, PPG, ACC, GYRO)
 3. Start Streaming over UDP and LSL (if enabled). **Required Entries** = Filters (Highpass, Lowpass, Notch), UDP (Address, Port)

 Notes:
 * The UDP port should be the same as you use in `MuseUdp.m` and `MuseUdp.py`
 * Stopping the stream won't disconnect the MUSE (use this feature for changin UDP port or filters)
-* Refresh is required after disconnecting from a MUSE
+* Search is required after disconnecting from a MUSE

 ## Citing UVicMUSE